 This example could be improved with the addition of a jog cycle between the walk and run, however blending between walks and jogs causes the character to plane along without a bounce midway between the blend due to the passing pose of a walk being the highest point whereas the equivelant pose is the lowest or weight-taking frame on a jog.
 Try slowly building up to a jog and you’ll find a speed that is difficult to maintain.

-The walk/run blend is the most basic and common use of blending, and the alsoran is using many more instances extensively on his current project.
+The walk/run blend is the most basic and common use of blending, and I am using many more instances extensively on his current project.
 So be imaginative – this is the first step toward truly procedural movement in videogames, where the animator is providing the raw data to be manipulated by the player and AI to produce a more organic look and avoid the repetetiveness of seeing the same identical animations over and over again.

 The University of Wisconsin Graphics Group Videos – Of particular note are the two entitled: